-- develop or approve the corporate goals and objectives relevant to the compensation of the Chief Executive Officer; - evaluate the Chief Executive Officer's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO officer and director compensation, incentivecompensation plans and equity-based plans.
+- develop or approve the corporate goals and objectives relevant to the compensation of the CEO; - evaluate the CEO's performance and determine or make recommendations to the Board of Directors of the Company with respect to the CEO's compensation level based on the evaluation; and - make recommendations to the Board with respect to non-CEO officer and director compensation, incentive-compensation plans and equity-based plans.

-The Compensation Committee consists of three directors, namely Michael D. McInnis, Victor Lazarovici and Louis G. Montpellier (Chair).
-Victor Lazarovici and Louis G. Montpellier are independent directors.
-Mr. McInnis was an independent director until he was appointed President, CEO and Chairman on February 1, 2014.
+The Compensation Committee consists of two directors, namely Kerry Spong and John McConnell (Chair).
+Kerry Spong and John McConnell are independent directors.
 The Board believes that the members of the Compensation Committee collectively have the knowledge, experience and background required to fulfill their mandate.
 A summary of their relevant skills and experience is as follows: